serverboards/serverboards/docs/rpc.md

 * count -- How many to return.
 By default 50.
 * start -- Start at id X, in decreasing order.
 This is because the first listing return the most recents notifications.

+## notifications.details(id)

+Returns the full details of a given notification

 # Rules